uchicago-cs/cmsc22000/website/content/projects/2019/spec.md

 We don't expect you to define a language completely from scratch, and suggest that you use [YAML](https://en.wikipedia.org/wiki/YAML) as the base format for the WDL.
 We have even provided some sample WDL files to get you started.
 However, you shouldn't regard these files as normative: they are a suggestion on what a WDL file would look like, but it is up to you to decide the exact format of the files.
 Furthermore, while YAML files can be parsed in C using the [libyaml](https://github.com/yaml/libyaml) library, we have provided a library called libobj that provides an abstraction over the low-level operations provided by libyaml.

-So, the WDL team could initially focus on this:
+So, the WDL team can initially focus on this:

 - Writing a draft specification of the WDL language
 - Writing a module for loading WDL files.
 This module must do some basic validation of the file (ensuring it meets the specification of the WDL language)